 - Getting service people to come in to fix things like plumbing, electrical, or pest services (which we needed at one stage for a bee swarm in the holiday accommodation) is virtually impossible, especially if it is urgent.

 - If you are house sitting in Bordeaux and things go wrong you may need to get creative and have a go yourself, even if the home-owner has left you a number for someone they use.

-- We learned all sorts of skills in France we didn’t know we had… plumbing, irrigation, and even bee, ferret and snake removal!
+- We learned all sorts of skills while house sitting in France that we didn’t know we had… plumbing, irrigation, and even bee, ferret and even snake removal!

 We would definitely recommend a house sitting experience in south-west France.